 The coast, its environment and the flavors of its cuisine are an essential part of the Peruvian identity and its gastronomic, natural and cultural heritage.
 The warmth of your experience and the friendliness of its people, one more reason to celebrate it.

-Written by local enthusiast for Lima hostels
+Written by Travel Expert Lima

 Flo